Kananga Kasai-central, Democratic Republic Of The Congo Travel Guide

 A thick, dough-like paste made from cassava flour, boiled and pounded.
 Neutral taste, elastic texture, used to scoop up stews.

-Widely served everywhere, from market stalls to hotel restaurants.
+Widely served everywhere, from stalls at the market to hotel dining.

 Fermented cassava bread, often wrapped in banana leaves.
 Slightly sour, firm, dense texture.

-Widely available in local markets and from street vendors.
+Widely available at local markets and from street vendors.

-Available in established local restaurants and hotel dining rooms.
+Available in long-standing local restaurants and hotel dining rooms.

-Fresh fruit juices (if hygienically prepared), local tea/coffee, bottled soft drinks, and always factory-sealed bottled water.
+Fresh fruit juices (if hygienically prepared), local tea/coffee, bottled soft drinks, and at all times factory-sealed bottled water.

 Fried plantains, sweet potatoes, small dough fritters.
 Fresh fruit is the most typical sweet ending to a meal.
 Desserts are less common as a separate course.